-BIAL has completed the Phase 2 capex, including the construction of new terminal (T2), second runway and the associated infrastructure (apron, forecourt and other landside developments), which has increased its passenger handling capacity to 51.5 mppa from 26.5 mppa.
-The total capex incurred by BIAL for the same is Rs.
-11,403 crore as of June 2024 and it has capitalised a large part of this capex.
-Of the total incurred capex for Phase 2, AERA had approved 90% of the capex in the earlier tariff orders and ICRA expects the balance capex to be included as a part of the regulatory asset base during CP4 (applicable from 01.04.2026 to 31.03.2031) tariff determination.
-Notwithstanding this, the projected cash flows and debt service metrics are expected to remain healthy.
+BIAL has completed the Phase 2 capex of Rs.
+11,403 crore, including the construction of new terminal (T2), second runway and the associated infrastructure (apron, forecourt and other landside developments), which has increased its passenger handling capacity to 51.5 mppa from 26.5 mppa.
+Of the total incurred capex for Phase 2, AERA had approved 90% of the capex in the earlier tariff orders.
+ICRA expects the balance capex to be included as a part of the regulatory asset base during CP4 (applicable from April 01, 2026 to March 31, 2031) tariff determination.
 BIAL is planning to undertake capex with an outlay of around Rs.
-16,000 crore over FY2025-FY2029 for the capacity expansion, which is expected to increase the passenger handling capacity to 80-85 million per annum.
+15,500 crore over FY2026-2030 for capacity expansion, which is expected to increase the passenger handling capacity to 80-85 million per annum.
 The expansion capex is likely to include terminal 2 expansion, terminal 1 upgrade, construction of west cross field taxiway, eastern connectivity tunnel, metro stations and sustaining capex, among others.
-BIAL is anticipated to avail debt of around Rs.
-13,000 crore for undertaking this capex.
-However, majority of these expansion works will be undertaken only after securing necessary approvals from stakeholders and concerned authorities.
+BIAL is anticipated to avail a debt of around Rs.
+12,000 crore for undertaking this capex.
+However, majority of these expansion works will be undertaken only after securing the necessary approvals from stakeholders and concerned authorities.
 Timely completion of the expansion capex within the budgeted costs with no material disallowance by the AERA are key monitorables going forward.
 While the large debt-funded capex is likely to moderate the leverage metrics, the debt coverage metrics are expected to remain healthy.

-BIAL is currently in the process of refinancing the Phase 2 term loans with a longer tenured non-convertible debentures (NCDs) of 15 years including moratorium of 7 years to conserve cash to fund the expansion projects over FY2025-FY2029.
+BIAL is currently in the process of refinancing the Phase 2 term loans with a longer tenured non-convertible debentures (NCDs) of 15 years including moratorium of 2 years, to conserve cash to fund the expansion projects over FY2026-2030.

-The Stable outlook on the rating reflects ICRA's opinion that BIAL's credit profile will be supported by healthy growth in passenger traffic, robust growth in operating income and healthy debt coverage metrics.
+The Stable outlook on the rating reflects ICRA's opinion that BIAL's credit profile will be supported by the healthy rise in passenger traffic, robust growth in operating income and healthy debt coverage metrics.